Have you ever wondered how to watch movies before they come out?

 How Does the Free Movie Screening Process Work?

-Movie screenings may merely be a promotional event, or film promoters may be using the screening to get viewer feedback.
+Movie screenings may merely be promotional events, or film promoters may be using the screening to get viewer feedback.

 Depending on the type of event, you may be asked to sign a non-disclosure agreement or a survey after the film to share your thoughts.